dnbeesley/esp32-signal-controller/README.md

 ### Behaviour

-- If the last recorded pulse received by both detectors was more than 100ms ago, the IR LED is turned on with 38KHz.
-- If both detectors have a pulse recorded in the last 100ms then the IR led turns off.
+- Every 5ms, a 1ms second pulse of 38KHz is produced from the IR LED.
-- For each IR detector, if it has been more than 100ms since a pulse was received, but more than 100ms since an event was published to AMQP for that pin, a new event is published to indicate the beam is broken.
+- For each IR detector, if it has been more than 100ms since a signal was received and more than 100ms since an event was published to AMQP for that pin, a new event is published to indicate the beam is broken.
+However, if a signal has yet to be received at all an event won't be published.